 If you do not purchase the textbook from the University Bookstore, you can purchase the access code online.

-During the steps in the access to the online homework system instructions you will be given the following two choices to purchase directly from Pearson.
+During the steps in the access to the online homework system instructions you will be given the following three choices to purchase directly from Pearson.
 Choose the one that fits your need and budget.
-Both choices can be used for all the courses in the series, so you will not need to purchase access again.
+The 2-year access can be used for all the courses in the series, so you will not need to purchase access again.

-Option Access Duration eText Hardcopy Test E (Pearson) 2 years √ No F (Pearson) 2 years No No
+Option Access Duration eText Hardcopy Text E (Pearson) 2 years √ No F (Pearson) 2 years No No G (Pearson) 1 quarter √ No

 You need a textbook for this course, so if you choose option F you need to obtain a textbook elsewhere.
 Note that there is one hardcover textbook with a white cover titled “Principles and Practice of Physics” and another with a black cover titled “Principles and Practice of Physics”.
 If you do not purchase the textbook from the University Bookstore or Pearson, you might be missing the black copy, which includes the end-of chapter problems.
 But you have access to many of these problems through MyLab and Mastering.